gloaysa/lgg/README.md

 # You can use the days of the week too,
 # it will fallback to the closest day in the past
 lgg --on monday

+## Searching for entries from this week with specific tag
+lgg --from 'this week' --tags @work
 ```

 ### Editing Entries